Getting You Ready for a Lifetime of Success

 - 9th - 12th Grade Courses Offered

 - Transcript Request Form - Fill out this form and give it to the guidance counselor when you need a transcript sent to a college.
-There is a different process for MOWR transcripts, click the transcript request form link for instructions.
+There is a different process for Dual Enrollment transcripts, click the transcript request form link for instructions.

 - Transcript Update Form- Use this form when you want to update your official transcript.
 You should review and update your transcript every semester.
 Give this to your guidance counselor.

 - Graduation Requirements - Learn how to understand what you need to graduate from Westwood and the different GPA's shown on your transcript.

 - Click to see Minimum ACT & SAT Requirements for Dual Enrollment